grafkendo/myLocal/README.md

 <a name="troubleshooting"></a>
 If you're having problems after running `vagrant up` trying provisioning your box again.
 To do so, you can run the following command: `vagrant up --provision` and it will try loading everything again.

+## Vagrant Box Version
+To change the version of the myLocal box your vagrantfile is using, find this line of code and uncomment it: `config.vm.box_version = "1.0.1"` - replace `1.0.1` with the version you want to use, otherwise, while commented out, it will download the latest version the first time around.
+Every time the box is updated, it will let you know and give you the option to update.

+## Vagrant Commands
 Some useful vagrant commands:
 - `vagrant up`- starts up your vagrant machine, adding the `--provision` flag makes Vagrant run all of our provisioners (shell script and so on).